tranghane/grade12_science/README.md

-Note and lecture from grade 12
+Note and lecture from grade 12, COLONEL GRAY HIGH SCHOOL